Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 <h2>NEWS</h2>

 Added Flash Attn.
 Support, on my 5060TI with Flash Attn.
 2.7.4 i have a speedboost of about 30 sec. now.<br>
-Huge benefit! now you can switch to int8 quality while still haveing fast gneration speed using the flash attention even on my 5060ti! <br>
+Huge benefit! now you can switch to int8 quality while still having fast gneration speed using the flash attention even on my 5060ti! <br>

 It detects if you have flash attn installed, else its using sdpa